metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/start-date.md

 - **Date**: The date before which minting is not allowed.

-{% dialect-switcher title="Set up a Candy Machine using the Start Date Guard" %}
+{% dialect-switcher title="Set up a Core Candy Machine using the Start Date Guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}